ubermag/devtools/README.md

 python manage-ubermag.py -h
 ```

-We assume a directory structure where all subpackages are contained within one
+We assume/create a directory structure where all subpackages are contained
-base directory, here called `ubermag`:
+within one base directory, here called `ubermag`:

     ubermag
       +-- discretisedfield